DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/! Changelogs/dev. versions changelog.md

 * Preparation for 1.0.0 full version - see that new dynamic token
 * Removed the 1 year of development secret event
 * Fixed (probably fatal) error when marrying any other NPC (than unmariable Eleanor)
+  * AFAIK this error was introduced somewhere in alpha versions, so it should not be hopefully present in official releases

 ---